-If you are behind on your bill, please contact Fairfax Water to set up a payment plan or apply for assistance before your water is shut off.
+If you are behind on your bill, please contact Fairfax Water to set up a payment plan and discuss your options.
 You must set up a payment plan before your water service is disconnected.
 Once service has been disconnected, your account must be paid in full before service will be turned back on.

 If you are unsure if you are behind on your bill, you can access up to date information about your account balance from our automated system by calling 703.698.5800 (TTY 711) and choosing option #4, Account Information.
 You will need your thirteen-digit account number; alternatively, you may ask to speak to one of our Customer Service Representatives.
 Customers can also access their billing information on our Customer Portal.

-Below are the payment assistance options available to our customers.
+Below are the payment assistance options available to our customers at this time.
 If you need assistance, it is essential that you contact us to discuss your situation and to find a solution that addresses your past due balance.